 Compost is one of if not the most promising solution, as organic waste is readily and freely available and the end product of compost provides all the nutrients and moisture retention farmers need.
 Projects such as Syprobio and JustHope International provide education and tools to farmers across West Africa to set up composting for their farms and secure their livelihoods.

-Last is of course what we're doing at EarthOffset down in Australia!
-No matter where you live, composting correctly can be extremely hard which is why we're building a monitoring system to make it easy for you.
+Last is of course what we're doing at Monty Compost Co down in Australia!
+No matter where you live, composting correctly can be extremely hard which is why we built Monty Monitor to make it easy for you.
 No mess, no fuss, just fast, clean compost.
 What's even more better is that Monty is currently on sale and available across Australia and the US!
 What are you waiting for?
 Order one today!